YettiPowered/api-docs/README.md

 The Yetti API is implemented using a ReSTful web service interface.
 Resources can be accessed using a unique identifier (URI) and manipulated by making requests using one of the available HTTP verbs (GET, POST, PUT, DELETE).

-Web service requests are always identified by the URI suffix “`.ws`”.
+Web service requests are always identified by the URI suffix "`.ws`".